Written by Editorial Team

 Caffeine has been a vital part of our universal culture for many years now.
-Whether it is the early morning cuppa of the mid-day tea that helps you wash the sluggishness, caffeine consumption is fairly common and many women have their minds and bodies tuned with it.
-This stimulant has been mostly loved by everyone.
-However, now that you are expecting you have to ease or reduce the regular intake of certain delights and drinks which contain higher level of caffeine in it.
+Whether it is the early morning cuppa of the mid-day tea that helps you wash the sluggishness, caffeine consumption is fairly common, and many women have their minds and bodies tuned with it.
+But caffeine during pregnancy is not encouraged.

-High caffeine is not good for an unborn child, if consumed more than recommended there might be a risk of miscarriage or your child may be born under weight.
-More consumption of it may even cause certain changes in babies sleeping and movement pattern in second or third trimester of pregnancy.
+High caffeine is not good for an unborn child, if consumed more than recommended there might be a risk of miscarriage or your child may be born underweight.
+More consumption of it may even cause certain changes in babies sleeping and movement pattern in the second or third trimester of pregnancy.

-Some Other Harmful Effects Of Caffeine are
+Some Other Harmful Effects Of Caffeine During Pregnancy

 Being a diuretic, it makes you run to the bathroom more and more, as it pulls all the fluids and calcium from your body – which also means the baby gets deprived of the same.
-With nutritional value being nil, caffeine disrupts your sleep schedule, and keeps you getting those mood swings more often, besides decreasing the iron absorption rates of the body as well.
+With nutritional value being nil, caffeine disrupts your sleep schedule and keeps you getting those mood swings more often, besides decreasing the iron absorption rates of the body as well.

 |8 oz Coffee Generic Brewed||95-200 mg|